 First up is the AT&T Unlimited Starter plan, with costs $65 per month for one line, or as little as $30 per line, per month for five lines.
 On this plan, you’ll get unlimited talk, text, and data, including in Canada and Mexico.
 Your video watching will be limited to standard definition — or 480p — so you won’t get ultra-clear video.
 For many people, that won’t really matter.

 Next up is Unlimited Extra.
 This plan costs $75 per month for one line, or as little as $35 per line, per month for five lines.
 Added to this plan is 50GB of so-called “Premium Data,” which essentially means that you won’t be throttled in speeds if you’ve used less than 50GB.
-You’ll also get 15GB of hot spot data per line.
+You’ll also get 15GB of 5G hot spot data per line.

 Last but not least is Unlimited Elite.
 Unlimited Elite costs $85 per month for one line, and ranges down to $45 per month, per line for five lines.
 On this plan, you’ll get 100GB of premium data and the ability to stream video in HD, or 720p.
 You’ll also get 30GB of hot spot data, and a subscription to HBO Max.

-Unfortunately, you won’t get
+Unfortunately, you won’t get 5G access on AT&T’s 4GB plan.

 AT&T 5G phones

-AT&T offers a range of 5G-compatible phones, and actually, if you buy a reasonably new phone that costs more than $500 or so, you should expect to get
+AT&T offers a range of 5G-compatible phones, and actually, if you buy a reasonably new phone that costs more than $500 or so, you should expect to get 5G compatibility.
+In fact, we’re at a point now where if you’re buying a new phone that you expect to keep for more than a few years, you’ll probably want to make sure that it can connect to 5G networks.
+Here are some of the best AT&T 5G phones to buy in 2021:

 - – $800 ($26.67 per month)